 Ms. Mithal has held numerous positions at the Commission, including Counsel to the Director of the Bureau of Consumer Protection.
 Prior to joining the FTC in 2005, Ms. Mithal served as a law clerk for the Honorable Alan S. Gold of the U.S. District Court for the Southern District of Florida.
 She received her law degree from Columbia Law School and her undergraduate degree from Georgetown University.

-Peggy Twohig is currently the Assistant Director for Supervision Policy at the Bureau of Consumer Financial Protection.
+Peggy Twohig is currently the Assistant Director for Supervision Policy at the Consumer Financial Protection Bureau.
 The Office of Supervision Policy is responsible for developing supervision strategy across bank and nonbank markets and ensuring that policy decisions are consistent across markets, charters, and regions.

 Ms. Twohig received her law degree from the New York University School of Law and a Master’s degree in public policy from Princeton’s Woodrow Wilson School of Public and International Affairs in 1983.
 After law school, she clerked for the Honorable William K. Thomas in United States District Court for the Northern District of Ohio.